 This newsletter issue was sent out to 234,002 newsletter subscribers on Tuesday, February 7th 2017.

 Not all websites are created equal.
 While experimental interfaces are out of place most of the time, they are more than welcome on websites that convey a character, a personality, and a unique point of view.
-That’s not just true for art-directed pages, personal portfolios or design agencies1 though.
-Music bands2 and art exhibitions3 can benefit from it as well.
+That’s not just true for art-directed pages, personal portfolios or design agencies though.
+Music bands and art exhibitions can benefit from it as well.

 Looking for strategies to balance out the creative with the relevant?
-Well, that’s one of the themes at our upcoming SmashingConf San Francisco7, taking place in April.
+Well, that’s one of the themes at our upcoming SmashingConf San Francisco, taking place in April.
 With lots of opportunities for networking, speaking and getting better at your craft — be it front-end, UX, or anything in-between!
-Just check the speakers line-up8.
+Just check the speakers line-up.
 Well, I hope to see you there!

 Find your signature.

 Table of Contents

 - A Notebook That Follows You Through Your Browser Tabs